 One way Anne helps rising leaders retire happy is through speaking.
-She keynotes regularly to various organizations’ Millennial and GenZ audiences.
+Anne keynotes regularly to a variety of organizations audiences—usually to their Millennial and GenZ tribes.

 Anne is a graduate of The Johns Hopkins University, School of Advanced International Studies and Princeton University.
 She was awarded a Fulbright Graduate Research Fellowship where she was based in Japan.

 In 2020, Anne was recognized for her extraordinary lifetime contributions to Americans’ economic security with the prestigious Ray Lillywhite Award.

 She is married to a Baby Boomer.
 Anne and her husband have two children—a Gen Z-er and a Millennial—who are both actively working to become more retirement-ready.